aregsar/aregsarblog/blog/2021/redis-configure-laravel-cache/index.md

     ]
 ```

-## The redis driver connection
+Within the `redis` store setting there is a driver and connection settings.

-I have shown below the `redis` driver section in the config/database.php file.
+The driver setting refers to the `redis` driver section in the config/database.php file.

-This is the actual driver that is selected by `driver` setting of the `redis` store in the config/cache.php file

-Within the `redis` driver we see two connection settings `default` and `cache`.
-The later is the one that is selected by the `connection` setting of the `redis` store in the config/cache.php file.
+The connection setting refers tpo one of the available redis connections within the `redis` driver section in the config/database.php file.

+The following steps will verify that these driver and connection settings exist in the config/database.php and will slightly modify them.

+### Step 5

+verify the redis driver setting in config/database.php

+There should be the `redis` setting at the root settings level in config/database.php snipped shown below.

 ```php
 'redis' => [